ChrisZie/HugoSymphony/content/service/fundraising/_index.md

 heroBGImage: https://cdn.pixabay.com/photo/2015/05/15/14/42/monkeys-768641_1280.jpg
 heroTitleImage: https://cdn.pixabay.com/photo/2016/03/27/19/49/nature-1283976_1280.jpg
 heroheader:
-  - heroHeading : Volunteers are your biggest donors
+  - heroHeading : This is how your volunteers become your biggest donors
-  - heroHeading : Impact makes income<br>just as<br>income makes impact
+  - heroHeading : This is where you grow your impact by growing your income
-  - heroHeading : Invest in growing your investors
+  - heroHeading : This is where you invest in growing your investors

 quizcards:
   - titlefront: location